The Call of Cthulhu: Plot

 Upon traveling to Australia, Thurston views a statue retrieved from the Alert which is identical to the previous two.
-In Norway, he learns that Johansen died suddenly after an encounter with "two Lascar sailors".
-Johansen's widow provides Thurston with her late husband's manuscript, wherein the uncharted island is described as being home to a "nightmare corpse-city" called R'lyeh.
+After traveling to Norway, he learns that Johansen died suddenly after an encounter with "two Lascar sailors".
+Johansen's widow provides Thurston with her late husband's manuscript which gives the true story of his voyage.
+He reveals that the uncharted island was a "nightmare corpse-city" called R'lyeh.
 Johansen's crew struggled to comprehend the non-Euclidean geometry of the city and accidentally released Cthulhu, resulting in their deaths.
-Johansen and one crewmate fled aboard the Alert and were pursued by Cthulhu.
-Johansen rammed the yacht into the creature's head, only for its injury to regenerate but dropping its rampage for the time being.
-The Alert escaped, but Johansen's crewmate died.
-After finishing the manuscript, Thurston realizes he is now a target of Cthulhu's worshippers, and hopes in vain that it will be destroyed following his death.
+Johansen and one crewmate fled aboard the Alert pursued by Cthulhu, but they rammed the yacht into the creature's head, only for its injury to regenerate but allowing them to escape.
+Johansen's crewmate died as did Johansen soon after returning home.
+After reading the manuscript, Thurston realizes he is now a target of Cthulhu's worshippers, and hopes in vain that his horrible discoveries will never be revealed to the public.

 Inspiration

-The first seed of the story's first chapter The Horror in Clay came from one of Lovecraft's own dreams he had in 1919, which he described briefly in two different letters sent to his friend Rheinhart Kleiner on May 21 and December 14, 1920.
-In the dream, Lovecraft is visiting an antiquity museum in Providence, attempting to convince the aged curator there to buy an odd bas-relief Lovecraft himself had sculpted.
-The curator initially scoffs at him for trying to sell something that was recently made to a museum of antique objects.
-Lovecraft then remembers himself answering the curator:
+The first seed of the story's first chapter The Horror in Clay came from one of Lovecraft's own dreams in 1919, which he described briefly in letters sent to his friend Rheinhart Kleiner on May 21 and December 14, 1920.
+In the dream, Lovecraft is visiting an antiquity museum in Providence, attempting to convince the aged curator to buy an odd bas-relief Lovecraft himself had sculpted.
+The curator initially scoffs at him for trying to sell a recent object to a historical museum.
+Lovecraft answers:

 Why do you say that this thing is new?
 The dreams of men are older than brooding Egypt or the contemplative Sphinx, or garden-girdled Babylon, and this was fashioned in my dreams.

-This can be compared to what the character of Henry Anthony Wilcox tells the main character's uncle while showing him his sculpted bas-relief for help in reading hieroglyphs on it which came through Wilcox's own fantastical dreams:
+This can be compared to what the character Wilcox tells narrator's uncle while showing him his sculpted bas-relief for help in reading the hieroglyphs from Wilcox's fantastical dreams:

 It is new, indeed, for I made it last night in a dream of strange cities; and dreams are older than brooding Tyre or the contemplative Sphinx, or garden-girdled Babylon.

-Lovecraft then used this for a brief synopsis of a new story outlined in his own Commonplace Book at first in August 1925, which developed organically out of the idea of what the bas-relief in the dream actually might have depicted.
-In a footnote for his writing down of his own dream, Lovecraft then finished with the suggestion "Add good development & describe nature of bas-relief" to himself for future reference.
+Lovecraft then used this for a brief synopsis of a new story outlined in his Commonplace Book on August 1925, which developed the idea of the bas-relief and what it might have depicted.
+In a footnote to his own dream, Lovecraft finished with the suggestion "Add good development & describe nature of bas-relief" to himself for future reference.